apache/jackrabbit-oak/oak-run/README.md

     $ java -jar oak-run-*.jar console /path/to/oak/repository

-To start the console for a MongoMK repository, use:
+To start the console for a DocumentMK/Mongo repository, use:

     $ java -jar oak-run-*.jar console mongodb://host

+To start the console for a DocumentMK/RDB repository, use:

+    $ java -jar oak-run-*.jar --rdbjdbcuser username --rdbjdbcpasswd password console jdbc:...

 Console is based on [Groovy Shell](http://groovy.codehaus.org/Groovy+Shell) and hence one can use all Groovy constructs.
 It also exposes the `org.apache.jackrabbit.oak.console.ConsoleSession` instance as through `session` variable.
 For example when using SegmentNodeStore you can